► Your Volkswagen ID electric car briefing

-Said Senger: ‘Today 40% of an EV’s cost is the battery and while the cost of components like electric motors and power electronics has halved we won’t achieve cost parity until 2025, not before.
-We have to reduce battery costs but in the meantime reduce complexity by simplifying the architecture is a move in the right direction.’
+VW’s Christian Senger told CAR: ‘Today 40% of an EV’s cost is the battery, and while the cost of components like electric motors and power electronics has halved we won’t achieve cost parity until 2025, not before.
+We have to reduce battery costs but in the meantime reducing complexity by simplifying the architecture is a move in the right direction.’

-ID is not just about electrification.
-When the first production ID is launched, it will be the first VW to be permanently connected to the cloud via 4G, and it is being future-proofed for 5G.
+But ID is not just about electrification.
+They are the first VWs to be permanently connected to the cloud via 4G, and are being future-proofed for 5G.
 VW has developed a completely new end-to-end electronics architecture, branded E3, together with the new vw.OS operating system allowing the car’s software to be remotely updated.

 A trio of separate application servers control various functions on the car: an infotainment server for third-party apps; an autonomous driving server; and a third server that is only accessible via VW’s digital platform.

-VW is part of the Ionity partnership with Daimler, BMW and Ford, which plans to open 400 charging sites with an average of six charge points per site across Europe in 2020; as demand and technology evolve, these will be able to charge at up to 350kW and 920 volts.
+VW is part of the Ionity partnership with Daimler, BMW and Ford, which plans to open hundreds of charging sites with an average of six charge points per site across Europe.
+As of December 2021, there are 1,538 Ionity chargers at 388 locations across Europe, with a further 37 locations under construction.
+Ionity stations are able to charge at up to 350kW and 920 volts, exceeding what most electric cars are currently capable of receiving.; as demand and technology evolve, these will be able to charge at up to 350kW and 920 volts.

-Senger dismissed concerns about battery recycling and the prospect of a dead li-ion battery mountain, revealing that VW is working with both universities and industry to develop recycling processes that will recover 97 per cent of the batteries’ chemicals, although that is unlikely to emerge before 2025 when there are sufficient EVs on the road to make it financially viable.
+Senger dismissed concerns about battery recycling and the prospect of a dead li-ion battery mountain, revealing that VW is working with both universities and industry to develop recycling processes that will recover 97% of the batteries’ chemicals, although that is unlikely to emerge before 2025 when there are sufficient EVs on the road to make it financially viable.

 ‘Before then we could just replace any cells that fail and rebalance the battery or remove the battery and use it for stationary storage – there will be a huge market for this as the pricing is higher than in the automotive value chain.’